 There are 12 km of hiking trails throughout the park.
 For your own safety and preservation of the park, obey posted signs and keep to designated trails.
 Shortcutting trails destroy plant life and soil structure.

-There is a swimming beach with a marked swimming area.
-There are no lifeguards on duty at provincial parks.
+There is a beach with a marked swimming area.

 Visitors can fish for walleye and northern pike.
-Anyone fishing or angling in British Columbia must have an appropriate licence.

 Cycling is allowed in the park.
 Bicycles must keep to roadways.
 There are cross-country ski trails that are available to mountain bikers in the summer months.

-Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Beatton Provincial Park.
+Please note that bicycles with electric assist motors (e-bikes) are not allowed on the trails within Beatton Park.
 E-bikes are restricted to park roads and areas where motorized use is permitted.
 The only exception to this policy will be for authorized and identified trail maintenance bikes conducting work on behalf of BC Parks.

 There are waterskiing opportunities on Charlie Lake.